-This standard is not intended to take precedence over the construction documents where a contract between parties exists and incorporates by reference those construction documents which shall apply between the parties to the contract.
+This Standard is not intended to take precedence over the construction documents where a contract between parties exists and incorporates by reference those construction documents.

-This standard is not intended to take precedence over a contract.
-A contract shall be permitted to contain provisions that take precedence over the standard and the construction documents.
-A party shall not exclude in a contract a responsibility established by this standard or in accordance with the construction documents unless that responsibility is assigned to a qualified party and that party agrees to that assignment.
-A party may exclude a responsibility assigned in the construction documents that is not established by this standard.
+This Standard is not intended to take precedence over a contract.
+A contract shall be permitted to contain provisions that take precedence over the Standard and the construction documents.
+A party shall not exclude in a contract a responsibility established by this Standard or in accordance with the construction documents unless that responsibility is assigned to a qualified party and that party agrees to that assignment.
+A party may exclude a responsibility assigned in the construction documents that is not established by this Standard.

-A contract shall be permitted to incorporate this chapter of the standard to establish the responsibilities of the parties to such contract.
+A contract shall be permitted to incorporate this chapter of the Standard to establish the responsibilities of the parties to such contract.